-- 32. Applicability of Other Law.
+- Applicability of Other Law.
 This Protective Order is subject to the requirements of the Public Information Act, the Open Meetings Act,3 the Texas Securities Act4 and any other applicable law, provided that parties subject to those acts will notify the party asserting confidentiality, if possible under those acts, prior to disclosure pursuant to those acts.
 Such notice shall not be required where the Protected Materials are sought by governmental officials authorized to conduct a criminal or civil investigation that relates to or involves the Protected Materials, and those governmental officials aver in writing that such notice could compromise the investigation and that the governmental entity involved will maintain the confidentiality of the Protected Materials. - 33.
 Procedures for Release of Information under Order.
-If required by order of a governmental or judicial body, the Reviewing Party may release to such body the confidential information required by such order; provided, however, that: (a) the
+If required by order of a governmental or judicial body, the Reviewing Party may release to such body the confidential information required by such order; provided, however, that: (a) the Reviewing Party shall notify the producing party of the order requiring the release of such information within five (5) calendar days of the date the Reviewing Party has notice of the order; (b) the Reviewing Party shall notify the producing party at least five (5) calendar days in advance of the release of the information to allow the producing party to contest any release of the confidential information; and (c) the Reviewing Party shall use its best efforts to prevent such materials from being disclosed to the public.
+The terms of this Protective Order do not preclude the Reviewing Party from complying with any valid and enforceable order of a state or federal court with competent jurisdiction specifically requiring disclosure of Protected Materials earlier than contemplated herein.
+The notice specified in this section shall not be required where the Protected Materials are sought by governmental officials authorized to conduct a criminal or civil investigation that relates to or involves the Protected Materials, and those governmental officials aver in writing that such notice could compromise the investigation and that the governmental entity involved will maintain the confidentiality of the Protected Materials.

 3 Tex.
-Gov't Code Ann. § 551.001-551.146 (WEST 2004 & Supp.
-2014).
+Gov't Code Ann. § 551.001-551.146 (West 2004 & Supp.
+2015).

-4 TEX.
-REV. CIV.
-STAT.
-ANN. arts.
-581-1 to 581-43 (Vernon 1964 & Supp.
-2014).
+4 Tex.
+Rev. Civ.
+Stat.
+Ann. arts.
+581-1 to 581-43 (West 1964 & Supp.
+2015).